Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: Surfaces in Minkowski space

 The Weingarten endomorphism is now

 This matrix is not diagonalizable.
 On the other hand, the mean curvature is $H=\tau$ and the Gauss curvature is $K=\tau^2$.
-Finally, let us see that this surface satisfies $H^2=K$ but it is not umbilical.
+Finally, let us see that this surface satisfies $H^2-\epsilon K=H^2-K=0$ but it is not umbilical. \end{example} We give more examples of surfaces.